pancake-library/pancake/tutorials/platformer.md

 end
 ```

 This is where all time-based things happen in pancake and LÖVE engine in general! the `dt` is a number that tells how many seconds have passed since the last update.
-For more info head to https://github.com/pancake-library/pancake/wiki/Getting-Started[Getting Started] or https://love2d.org/wiki/love.update[LÖVE's documentation on love.update()].
+For more info head to [Getting Started](mightypancake.games/#/tutorials/Getting_Started) or [LÖVE's documentation on love.update()](https://love2d.org/wiki/love.update).

 Under this line